MIPS/gcc/gcc/config/mips/mips-msa.md

     DONE;
 })

-;; 128bit MSA modes only in msa registers or memmory ;; an exception is allowing MSA modes for GP registers for arguments ;; and return values.
+;; 128bit MSA modes only in msa registers or memory
+;; an exception is allowing MSA modes for GP registers for arguments ;; and return values.
 (define_insn "mov<mode>_msa"